mattermost/docs/source/onboard/sso-saml-keycloak.md

 You’re done!
 If you’d like to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via **Account Settings > General > Sign-in Method > Switch to SAML SSO** and sign in with your SAML credentials to complete the switch.

-It is also recommended to post an announcement about how the migration will work to users.
+It is also recommended to post an announcement about how the migration will work for users.

 You may also configure SAML for Keycloak by editing `config.json`.
 Before starting the Mattermost server, edit `config.json` to enable SAML based on [SAML configuration settings](http://docs.mattermost.com/administration/config-settings.html#saml-enterprise).
 You must restart the Mattermost server for the changes to take effect.